Accommodation · Last updated 2 June 2026

 How much does hotel parking cost in La Linea if charged separately?

-Typically €8 to €15 per night at the time of writing.
-Some hotels offer covered reserved spaces at the higher end, others provide unreserved spaces in a shared car park.
+Public listings indicate around €8 to €15 per night.
+Some hotels offer covered reserved spaces at the higher end of that range; others provide unreserved spaces in a shared car park.
+Confirm the exact charge when you contact the hotel.

 Where are the public car parks in La Linea?